ARM-software/android-nn-driver/docs/IntegratorGuide.md

 within the device-specific makefile that is located in the `<ANDROID_ROOT>/device/<manufacturer>/<product>` directory.
 This file is normally called `device.mk`:

-For Android P or Q, using NN API version (1.0), the following should be added to `device.mk`:
+For Android P, Q or R, using NN API version (1.0), the following should be added to `device.mk`:
 <pre>
 PRODUCT_PACKAGES += android.hardware.neuralnetworks@1.0-service-armnn
 </pre>

-For Android P or Q, a new version of the NN API is available (1.1), thus the following should be added to `device.mk` instead:
+For Android P, Q or R, a new version of the NN API is available (1.1), thus the following should be added to `device.mk` instead:
 <pre>
 PRODUCT_PACKAGES += android.hardware.neuralnetworks@1.1-service-armnn